 As discussed in note 1, the liability for employee benefits expected to be settled more than 12 months from the reporting date are recognised and measured at the present value of the estimated future cash flows to be made in respect of all employees at the reporting date.
-In determining the present value of the liability, estimates of attrition
+In determining the present value of the liability, estimates of attrition rates and pay increases through promotion and inflation have been taken into account.

-Impairment of intangible assets:
+Impairment of intangible assets

-The Group tests intangible assets for impairment for each reporting period or more frequently if events or changes in circumstances indicate it has suffered any impairment, in accordance with the accounting policy stated in Note 3(o).
-The recoverable amount of a cash generating unit ("CGU") is determined based on value-in-use calculations whereby cash flows are projected and extrapolated over a five year period with growth rates that do not exceed the long-term average growth rate for the market in which the Group operates.
-The discount rate used reflects the Group's pre-tax weighted average cost of capital.
+The group tests intangible assets for impairment for each reporting period or more frequently if events or changes in circumstances indicate it has suffered an impairment, in accounting policy stated in Note 1.
+The recoverable amount of a cash generating unit ('CGU') is determined based on value-in-use calculations whereby cash flows are projected and extrapolated over a five year period with growth rates that do not exceed the long-term average growth rate for the market in which the group operates.
+The discount rate used reflects the group's pre tax weighted average cost of capital.